Skip to content

 • BSc (Hons) in Vision Science.
 This award is only available with one of the Secondary Majors.

-• Students are allowed to enrol in any awards without being subject to further assessment.
+• Students may enrol in any awards without being subject to further assessment.

-• Students should also observe the remarks in the table below:
+• Students should also consider the remarks in the table below:

 Optometry Vision Science and Secondary Major

 • Students receive clinical training in PolyU’s Optometry Clinic and Satellite Clinics.
-The majority of the clients are Hong Kong Chinese.
-In the fourth year of the programme, students start their clinical rotations; the clinical practice is conducted in English, Cantonese or Putonghua.
+The majority of clients are Hong Kong Chinese.
+The students begin their clinical rotations in the fourth year of the programme and conduct their clinical practice in English, Cantonese or Putonghua.

-• The option of a Secondary Major in AI and Data Analytics is available to students of the BSc (Hons) in Vision Science.
+• The option of a Secondary Major in AI and Data Analytics (AIDA) is available to BSc (Hons) students in Vision Science.
 Admission to the Secondary Major is competitive and subject to a different credit requirement for graduation.

 -

-• The option of a Secondary Major in Innovation and Entrepreneurship is available to students of the BSc (Hons) in Vision Science.
+• The option of a Secondary Major in Innovation and Entrepreneurship (IE) is available to BSc (Hons) students in Vision Science.
 Admission to the Secondary Major is competitive and subject to a different credit requirement for graduation.

 Requirements